If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Make it clear you’re there for them, share the advice on these pages and encourage them to talk to someone they trust about it, such as a family member, a friend, a teacher or the police.

 Don’t be upset if they don’t want to talk to you.
-It can be very difficult to discuss and if they’re angry or negative, chances are they are just scared.
+It can be very difficult to discuss and if they seem angry or closed-off, the chances are they are just scared.

-Just by raising your concerns with the person could be the first step in them being able to see what their situation is really like.
+Raising your concerns with the person could be the first step in them being able to see what their situation is really like.
 It’s important to make sure the person you are worried about knows you will always be there for them.
-It may be days, weeks or even years before they feel able to get the support they need but often it is friends who give people the strength they need to get the help they need.
+It may be days, weeks or even years before they feel able to seek support they need but often it is friends who give people the strength they need to get the help they need.

 DON’T CONFRONT THE ABUSER